-Heating and hot water
+Heating and hot wa ter

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-Some older style components were noted within the heating system and future modernisation may be required.

 Drainage

 Repair category 1

-Notes The property has private drainage in the form of a septic tank in the grounds of the property.
-This has not been inspected or checked and it is assumes that SEPA consents are available.
+Notes The septic tank is located out with the grounds of the subject property.
+Rights of access and SEPA consents should be confirmed.